Frequently Asked Questions

-Not all of them, but they are mainly in London.
+Not all of them, but many in person auditions will be in London.
 However, there are many regional film, TV and theatre productions also happening, and in those cases auditions are likely to be elsewhere.
-We are also seeing an increase in self-tapes, which you can record in your own home!
+We are also seeing an increase in self-tapes and online auditions, which you can do from your own home!

-Usually somewhere between 24 hours to a few days.
-Being flexible really helps although we will always try to get a convenient time slot for you – i.e. after school and later in the day if it involves lengthy travel or to accommodate school and work schedules.
+Anywhere between 12 hours to a few days.
+Being flexible really helps although we will try our best to get a convenient time slot for our client – i.e. after school hours or later in the day if it involves lengthy travel, or to accommodate school and work schedules.

 How will clients find out about an audition?

-Will I be told at the audition if I'm through to the next round?
+Will clients be told at the audition if they're through to the next round?

-Will I get feedback if I don’t get the part?
+Will clients get feedback if they don’t get the part?

-Due to the high volume of people that casting directors will see for a part, they simply don’t have time to offer individual feedback for everyone, so you shouldn’t expect it.
-Of course, if we do get any news, we will always pass it onto you.
+Due to the high volume of people that casting directors will see for a part, they simply don’t have time to offer individual feedback for everyone, so clients shouldn’t expect it.
+Of course, if we do get any feedback regarding a client's audition, we will always pass it onto them.

 It is likely clients will make some money (if they book jobs), but actors shouldn't enter this industry expecting this to make them rich!
 Joining an agency should be viewed as another rung on the ladder of a performing arts life.

 That said, TV, film and commercials can be very lucrative, but most opportunities in musical theatre and voiceover recordings are lower pay.
 So again, the objective to join the agency should be that you love performing, and want the chance to do it in a professional environment.